Office & Facilities Administrator

 The Administrator is supervised by and works closely with the Minister.
 The Administrator also works closely with other Church staff, the Treasurer, the Board President and chairs of the committees and teams.

-Experience with Microsoft Office, computer literacy, the ability to upgrade and maintain a WordPress-based website, ability to use or learn to use a membership database, skills in desktop publishing, ability to proofread and edit.
+Experience with Microsoft Office, computer literacy, the ability to upgrade and maintain or learn to use a WordPress-based website, ability to use or learn to use a membership database, skills in desktop publishing, ability to proofread and edit.

 Familiarity with Church operations is helpful but not required.